codeceptjs/CodeceptJS/docs/angular.md

 ![](http://codecept.io/images/todo.png)

 As an example we will use popular [TodoMVC application](http://todomvc.com/examples/angularjs/#/).
-How would we test creating a new Todo item in CodeceptJS?
+How would we test creating a new todo item in CodeceptJS?

 ```js
 Scenario('create todo item', (I) => {